Non-thermal radiation from dual jet interactions in supermassive black hole binaries: Physical model

-Once we obtain the stationary particle distribution $N''(\gamma'', \xi)$ in the comoving frame of the plasmoid at each instant $\xi$, we calculate the emissivities by synchrotron and SSC, as well as the absorption coefficients by synchrotron-self-absorption (SSA) and by the photo-pair creation process ($\gamma \gamma \rightarrow {\rm e}^+ {\rm e}^-$).
+Once we have obtained the particle energy distribution in the comoving frame of the plasma, $N'(\gamma')$, we calculate the non-thermal radiation produced by synchrotron and SSC emission using the publicly available code \texttt{agnpy}\footnote{\url{https://github.com/cosimoNigro/agnpy}} \citep{Nigro2022}.
+The synchrotron and SSC emissivities, $j_{\nu'}'^{\rm (sy)}$ and $j_{\nu'}'^{\rm (ssc)}$, are calculated as outlined in \citet{Finke_etal2008}, and we consider the internal synchrotron-self-absorption (SSA) at lower energies and the absorption due to the photo-pair creation process ($\gamma \gamma \rightarrow {\rm e}^+ {\rm e}^-$) at high energies \citep{DermerMenon2009}.
+Finally, the observed spectral flux on Earth for a source at a luminosity distance $d_L$ (corresponding to a redshift $z$) is \citep{DermerMenon2009}